uuanqin/obsidian2cosma/README.md

 * Enhancement on interaction when it was used regularly and frequently.
 See [this option](#--force).
 * Support the use of UTF-8 charset which means that more languages can be used in files' titles, front-matters and contexts instead of English only.
 * Update README.md and add a Chinese version of that.
-* Others: ID conflict detection, Program running time prompts...
+* Others: ID conflict detection, program running time prompts...

 ## Description